mankaine/Finance_program/README.md

 Written in Python.<br />

-## CHANGELOG
+## REPOSITORY CHANGELOG
 ### 8/29/2016
 Updated to ver.
-1.0.1.
+1.0.1. <br />
 Now contains revised data entry and edit modules. <br />
 Now users can break out of entering transaction information and edit information is displayed more accurately. <br />
 Comments on all modules have been made more consistent. <br />
 Removed duplicate menu options from main_menu.py.<br />